Assistance may be available under this guideline where the following criteria are met:

 Fees and billing

 Where a second VLA FDRS conference is required and may reasonably be expected to resolve issues, the lawyer may proceed to a second conference without an extension of assistance.

 Funding for a third FDRS conference

 This will be assessed by VLA and is subject to an FDRS chairperson’s recommendation.
-Assistance for a third FDRS conference should be applied for via an extension request on the existing grant using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PILOT’ template, making the following selections:
+Assistance for a third FDRS conference should be applied for via an extension request on the existing grant using the ‘VLA ASSESSED – FAMILY LAW PROPERTY PROGRAM’ template, making the following selections: